pablodav/burp_server_reports/burp_reports/data/notes.md

 * from burp -a m
 * expose its own web rest service when not having burpui?

-Possibility:
+Other notes:
 ------------

+How to manage the possibility to connect to different source?:

+* from burpui
+* from burp itself.
+* from burpui_agent.

-* Create one function to connect to all of them
+* Create one function to connect to all of sources
-  * Implement inside the function the logic to know what is it.
+  * Implement inside the function the logic to know what source is it.
-  * Conntect to one of the sources of data
+  * Connect to one of the sources of data.
   * Transform/Translate into right python dict so burp_reports will read it.
 Or use same format as burpui?
   * Reuse same function to be able to expose as rest api.